 Having a cilantro or herb garden can be beneficial, ensuring that they have access to the freshest herbs possible.
 This also gives flock owners easier access to complementary food that can help their chickens grow properly.

 When buying from the market, the herbs should either be fed immediately after washing or stored in the fridge or in any cool environment.
 These steps will help the herbs stay fresh and retain as many nutrients as possible, even if they are being stored for later use.

 Other Herbs That Your Chickens Might Love and Enjoy

 Chickens love their greens!
 Here are some more of the herbs they love to peck on.

-- Oregano – oregano also has antibacterial and antiparasitic properties, vitamins, antioxidants, and calcium.
+- Oregano – Oregano also has antibacterial and antiparasitic properties, vitamins, antioxidants, and calcium.
 It helps strengthen their immune system and the respiratory system.
 With all this good stuff in a plant, oregano is also one of the herbs that’s easy to grow and propagate.

-- Comfrey – This herb is one of the herbs with healing properties that help your chickens’ aid digestion.
+- Comfrey – This herb is one of the herbs with healing properties that help your chickens aid digestion.
 Comfrey is a perennial plant.
 Therefore, it’s sure to come back most times of the year.

 Knowing all these herbs and many more that are good for chickens, the menu for your chicken friends has expanded and has become more diverse.
 Nevertheless, it’s essential to follow the right diet for them.

 So, can chickens eat cilantro?
 They absolutely can!
 Not only that, but chickens also love cilantro.
-This means cilantro can now be added to the things you can incorporate into their diet.
+This means cilantro can now be added to the items you can incorporate into their diet.
 It’s good to provide variety to what your chickens eat.
 So, do not be afraid to do your research and add some food to your flock’s menu.